The Financial Conduct Authority

 We may keep certain documents, such as your insurance policy documents or Certificate, while we are waiting for full payment of premiums.
 In these circumstances, we will ensure that you receive full details of your insurance cover and will provide you with any documents that you are required to have by law.

 Commission and Charges

-As Independent Brokers, we are remunerated by commission from your insurance company, or fees for professional services, or a combination of both, details of which are available on request.
-We may also receive remuneration from insurers by way of profit sharing agreements, and from third party finance providers.
+As Independent Brokers, we are remunerated by commission from your premium and paid to us by your insurer, or fees for professional services, or a combination of both, details of which are available on request.
+We may also receive additional remuneration from insurers by way of growth agreements, from third party finance providers and claims management companies.
 We may also make the following charges to cover the administration of your insurances:-

 |Arranging new policies||£35|